Paper ID: 2403.02167

 Lucía Gómez-Zaragozá, Rocío del Amor, María José Castro-Bleda, Valery Naranjo, Mariano Alcañiz Raya, Javier Marín-Morales

-Natural databases for Speech Emotion Recognition (SER) are scarce and often rely on staged scenarios, such as films or television shows, limiting their application in real-world contexts.
-We developed and publicly released the Emotional Voice Messages (EMOVOME) database, including 999 voice messages from real conversations of 100 Spanish speakers on a messaging app, labeled in continuous and discrete emotions by expert and non-expert annotators.
-We evaluated speaker-independent SER models using a standard set of acoustic features and transformer-based models.
-We compared the results with reference databases including acted and elicited speech, and analyzed the influence of annotators and gender fairness.
+Spontaneous datasets for Speech Emotion Recognition (SER) are scarce and frequently derived from laboratory environments or staged scenarios, such as TV shows, limiting their application in real-world contexts.
+We developed and publicly released the Emotional Voice Messages (EMOVOME) dataset, including 999 voice messages from real conversations of 100 Spanish speakers on a messaging app, labeled in continuous and discrete emotions by expert and non-expert annotators.
+We evaluated speaker-independent SER models using acoustic features as baseline and transformer-based models.
+We compared the results with reference datasets including acted and elicited speech, and analyzed the influence of annotators and gender fairness.
 The pre-trained UniSpeech-SAT-Large model achieved the highest results, 61.64% and 55.57% Unweighted Accuracy (UA) for 3-class valence and arousal prediction respectively on EMOVOME, a 10% improvement over baseline models.
 For the emotion categories, 42.58% UA was obtained.
-EMOVOME performed lower than the acted RAVDESS database.
-The elicited IEMOCAP database also outperformed EMOVOME in predicting emotion categories, while similar results were obtained in valence and arousal.
+EMOVOME performed lower than the acted RAVDESS dataset.
+The elicited IEMOCAP dataset also outperformed EMOVOME in predicting emotion categories, while similar results were obtained in valence and arousal.
 EMOVOME outcomes varied with annotator labels, showing better results and fairness when combining expert and non-expert annotations.
-This study highlights the gap between staged and real-life scenarios, supporting further advancements in recognizing genuine emotions.
+This study highlights the gap between controlled and real-life scenarios, supporting further advancements in recognizing genuine emotions.

 Submitted: Mar 4, 2024